-So, without further ado… let’s take a look at the best Muhammad Ali cards for investment purposes!
+So, without further ado, let’s look at the best Muhammad Ali cards for investment purposes!

 1960 Cassius Clay/Muhammad Ali Rookie Card Hemmets Journal #23

-Here is the most popular, most expensive, and best ROI all rolled into one when it comes to Cassius Clay/Muhammad Ali boxing cards.
+Here is the most popular, most expensive, and best ROI all rolled into one regarding Cassius Clay/Muhammad Ali boxing cards.
 The 1960 Cassius Clay/Muhammad Ali Hemmets Journal #23 is considered the official Ali rookie card by high-end collectors and is a must-have for Cassius Clay fanboys (or those who just like a great investment).

 The 1960 Cassius Clay/Muhammad Ali Hemmets Journal #23 card is simple yet gorgeous and is on our list of must-have cards.

 Numbered #23 the card shows a young Clay with a somewhat befuddled look on his face while the top of his white tank just makes an appearance.
-His name is placed in the bottom left corner and the card is framed by a simple white border.
+His name is placed in the bottom left corner and a simple white border frames the card.

 1967 Muhammad Ali/Cassius Clay Panini Campioni Dello Sport Boxing Card #451